RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/19-PSA.md

 <sup>9</sup> O LORD our Lord, how excellent [is] thy name in all the earth!
 ## Chapter 9

-<sup>1</sup> «To the chief Musician upon Muthlabben , A Psalm of David.» I will praise [thee], O LORD, with my whole heart; I will shew forth all thy marvellous works.
+<sup>1</sup> «To the chief Musician upon Muthlabben, A Psalm of David.» I will praise [thee], O LORD, with my whole heart; I will shew forth all thy marvellous works.
 <sup>2</sup> I will be glad and rejoice in thee: I will sing praise to thy name, O thou most High.
 <sup>3</sup> When mine enemies are turned back, they shall fall and perish at thy presence.
 <sup>4</sup> For thou hast maintained my right and my cause; thou satest in the throne judging right.
 <sup>5</sup> Thou hast rebuked the heathen, thou hast destroyed the wicked, thou hast put out their name for ever and ever.
-<sup>6</sup> O thou enemy, destructions are come to a perpetual end: and thou hast destroyed cities ; their memorial is perished with them.
+<sup>6</sup> O thou enemy, destructions are come to a perpetual end: and thou hast destroyed cities; their memorial is perished with them.
 <sup>7</sup> But the LORD shall endure for ever: he hath prepared his throne for judgment.
 <sup>8</sup> And he shall judge the world in righteousness, he shall minister judgment to the people in uprightness.
 <sup>9</sup> The LORD also will be a refuge for the oppressed, a refuge in times of trouble.
 <sup>10</sup> And they that know thy name will put their trust in thee: for thou, LORD, hast not forsaken them that seek thee.
 <sup>11</sup> Sing praises to the LORD, which dwelleth in Zion: declare among the people his doings.
-<sup>12</sup> When he maketh inquisition for blood, he remembereth them: he forgetteth not the cry of the humble .
+<sup>12</sup> When he maketh inquisition for blood, he remembereth them: he forgetteth not the cry of the humble.
 <sup>13</sup> Have mercy upon me, O LORD; consider my trouble [which I suffer] of them that hate me, thou that liftest me up from the gates of death:
 <sup>14</sup> That I may shew forth all thy praise in the gates of the daughter of Zion: I will rejoice in thy salvation.
 <sup>15</sup> The heathen are sunk down in the pit [that] they made: in the net which they hid is their own foot taken.